-Eni: profile, structure and values | Information on the ownership structure | Corporate governance information

-Anti-corruption due diligence The anti-corruption unit provides specialised anti-corruption assistance in rel tivities of Eni SpA and its subsidiaries, with particular reference to the assess ability of counterparties potentially at risk ("anti-corruption due diligence"), th of any critical issues/red flags that may have emerged and the preparation of tractual safeguards.
-In particular, the Anti-Corruption MSG establishes that th due diligence process, including any observations of the anti-corruption unit, s to the attention of the person or body authorising the related transaction, inclu of Directors. ment of the reli- le management the related con- le results of the shall be brought
+Anti-corruption due diligence

+The anti-corruption unit provides specialised anti-corruption assistance in relation to the activities of Eni SpA and its subsidiaries, with particular reference to the assessment of the reliability of counterparties potentially at risk ("anti-corruption due diligence"), the management of any critical issues/red flags that may have emerged and the preparation of the related contractual safeguards.
+In particular, the Anti-Corruption MSG establishes that the results of the due diligence process, including any observations of the anti-corruption unit, shall be brought to the attention of the person or body authorising the related transaction, including the Board of Directors.

-Reporting to control bodies Furthermore, the anti-corruption unit is responsible for maintaining the flow or Eni's supervisory bodies, drafting semi-annual reports on its activities. f information to
+Reporting to control bodies

+Furthermore, the anti-corruption unit is responsible for maintaining the flow of information to Eni's supervisory bodies, drafting semi-annual reports on its activities.

+Training

-Training The anti-corruption training programme for Eni personnel includes both online of ing) and training events in the classroom (workshops).
-The target audience for gramme is also identified on the basis of a methodology of systematic segmemployees in accordance with the level of corruption risk to which they are explicitly subjects of training, the workshops offer a general overview of the anti-corruption ble to Eni, the risks that could derive from their violation by individuals and entitie ti-Corruption Compliance Programme that Eni has adopted and implemented to risks, using an interactive and engaging format based on case studies, with questions to test the level of understanding of the topics covered.
-In order to volvement of the participants in the training initiatives and to reduce the distance some training events intended for professional areas at specific risk of corruption on isms and dynamics in the simulation of practical cases. the training pro- nentation of Eni posed.
-As to the on laws applica- ties and the An- o deal with these multiple choice increase the in- with the trainer, on (so-called job of game mecha-
+The anti-corruption training programme for Eni personnel includes both online courses (e-learning) and training events in the classroom (workshops).
+The target audience for the training programme is also identified on the basis of a methodology of systematic segmentation of Eni employees in accordance with the level of corruption risk to which they are exposed.
+As to the subjects of training, the workshops offer a general overview of the anti-corruption laws applicable to Eni, the risks that could derive from their violation by individuals and entities and the Anti-Corruption Compliance Programme that Eni has adopted and implemented to deal with these risks, using an interactive and engaging format based on case studies, with multiple choice questions to test the level of understanding of the topics covered.
+In order to increase the involvement of the participants in the training initiatives and to reduce the distance with the trainer, some training events intended for professional areas at specific risk of corruption (so-called job specific training) have a "gaming" format, which provides for the application of game mechanisms and dynamics in the simulation of practical cases.

+Starting from March 2020, due to the emergency linked to COVID-19 pandemic, the training events planned in the classroom were carried out remotely.

 NUMBER OF PERSONNEL TRAINED IN 2020

 specialistic e-learning 3,388

 basic e-learning 3,769

 general workshop 904

 job specific training 568